ccustine/alpaca/readme.md

 # Configuration and Installation of Red Hat IoT Infrastructure
 This document details the steps necessary to install and run the Red Hat IoT infrastructure.
 If you are installing on an existing Openshift environment, skip the section titled "Minishift" as this is only necessary for a local development environment.
+In that case go directly to "OpenShift".

 ## Minishift